WEL believes major changes are needed in provision of adequate, affordable child care:-

 Child care is of major importance in the push to get women into the workforce.

 WEL National Policy on Child Care can be found in the “About WEL” page.

-A 2011 report “Fathering in Australia among couple families with children” shows that fathers still spend much less time than mothers on domestic work and child care.
+A report “Fathering in Australia among couple families with children” shows fathers spend less time than mothers on domestic work and child care.